ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   > 1)Establishing a precise problem definition and defining “honesty” 2)introduce a flexible training framework which emphasize honesty without sacrificing performance on other tasks

-- [:star:NeurIPS Safe Generative AI Workshop 2024, **Semantic Uncertainty**] [Fine-Tuning Large Language Models to Appropriately Abstain with Semantic Entropy](https://arxiv.org/abs/2410.17234) *Benedict Aaron Tjandra et.al.*  22 Oct 2024
+- [​ :star: NeurIPS Safe Generative AI Workshop 2024, **Semantic Uncertainty**] [Fine-Tuning Large Language Models to Appropriately Abstain with Semantic Entropy](https://arxiv.org/abs/2410.17234) *Benedict Aaron Tjandra et.al.*  22 Oct 2024

   > Existing methods rely on the existence of ground-truth labels or are limited to short-form responses.
 This paper proposes fine-tuning using semantic entropy, an uncertainty measure derived from introspection into the model which does not require external labels.